How To Spring Clean Your Life for a Better Frame of Mind

 An inconsistent pattern of behavior can put a strain on even the strongest of relationships.

-There are forms and checklists I will refer to you at the end that can make getting all these things organized a breeze.
+There are forms and checklists I will refer to you at the end that can make organizing all these things a breeze.

-The resources should also help you to visually see all that is happening, and what needs to happen.
+The resources should also help you visually see what is happening and what needs to happen.

-Create the right schedule and balance to attend to all needs.
+Create the proper schedule and balance to attend to all needs.

 Spring Clean Your Life: Personal Life